Axual/ksml/docs/introduction.md

           code: log.warn("UNKNOWN COLOR - {}", value["color"])
 ```

-The `branch` operation takes a list of branches as its parameters, which each specifies a processing pipeline of its own.
-Branches contain the keyword `if`, which take a predicate function that determines if a message will flow into that particular branch, or if it will be passed to the next branch(es).
-Every message will only end up in one branch, namely the first one in order where the `if` predcate function returns `true`.
+The `branch` operation takes a list of branches as its parameters, which each specifies a processing pipeline of its
+own.
+Branches contain the keyword `if`, which take a predicate function that determines if a message will flow into that
+particular branch, or if it will be passed to the next branch(es).
+Every message will only end up in one branch, namely
+the first one in order where the `if` predicate function returns `true`.

 In the example we see that the first branch will be populated only with messages with `color` field set to `blue`.
+Once
-Once there, these messages will be written to `ksml_sensordata_blue`.
-The second branch will only contain messages with `color`=`red` and these messages will be written to `ksml_sensordata_red`.
-Finally, the last branch outputs a message that the color is unknown and ends any further processing.
+there, these messages will be written to `ksml_sensordata_blue`.
+The second branch will only contain messages
+with `color`=`red` and these messages will be written to `ksml_sensordata_red`.
+Finally, the last branch outputs a
+message that the color is unknown and ends any further processing.

 When translated by KSML the following Kafka Streams topology is set up: